Lured by bull market, South Koreans take out record loans, piling up debt

 South Korea's household debt-to-GDP level stood at 100.6 per cent in the third quarter, the second highest after Lebanon in the list of 34 countries the Institute of International Finance studied and exceeding the size of the economy for the first time.

-Vice-finance minister Kim Yong-beom on Tuesday said it's time to "be wary of increasing volatilities in the asset market", in remarks made to government officials.
+Vice-Finance Minister Kim Yong-beom on Tuesday said it's time to "be wary of increasing volatilities in the asset market", in remarks made to government officials.
+REUTERS

-On Nov 13, the Financial Services Commission announced plans to further tighten the maximum amount of loans individuals can take relative to their incomes.

-Even as regulators tighten borrowing rules, investor James Lee says he still gets text messages and mails from private lenders touting easy-to-get consumer loans.

 BT is now on Telegram!